A Travel Price Comparison for United States of America Charleston vs. Los Angeles for Attractions, Food, Nightlife, and Music

 Which is Bigger, Charleston or Los Angeles?

-Los Angeles is bigger, and its population is about 38.2 times larger than the population of Charleston.
-When comparing the population of Charleston vs. Los Angeles, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Los Angeles has a larger population, and is about 40 times larger than the population of Charleston.
+When comparing the sizes of Charleston and Los Angeles, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Charleston or Los Angeles?